k-37/axolotl-is-ansible-experiment/README.md

 > [!NOTE]
 > Ansible is not usually installed on the same host which is configured by it.
 This approach is used so we can do everything by using a single server with minimal dependencies on our development machine.

+> [!NOTE]
+> The Ansible project is developed on [Debian 12](https://www.debian.org/) if you use another OS have that in mind if something doesn't work as expected.

 # Getting started

 We can install and use Ansible as an APT package, with [`pipx`](https://github.com/pypa/pipx#overview-what-is-pipx) or use [Execution Environments](https://docs.ansible.com/ansible/latest/getting_started_ee/index.html) as an alternative approach.